-In this course there is a total of 12 modules corresponding to 12 weeks.
-Because the first module/week is an introduction, it won't be assessed the same way as the others.
-Instead, it will be worth 10 point of your final grade.
-The remaining modules/weeks will have the same weight and each will be worth 90 points as explained in the table bellow.
+This course has a total of 12 modules corresponding to 12 weeks.
+Because the first module is an introduction, it won't be assessed the same way as the others.
+Instead, it will be worth 10 points of your final grade.
+The remaining modules will have the same weight and each will be worth 90 points as explained in the table bellow.
+The total number of points is 1000.
 Detailed information will be provided in the instructions of each module, where also, rubrics are provided.
 To obtain the maximum grade, go over the rubrics before submitting your assignment.

 Assessment per module/week Points

-Reading assessment 20
+Reading assessment (One paragraph) 20

 Activity deliverables (worksheets, videos, artifacts).
 Individual points will be explained in the activity instructions.
-Rubric provided for each module 40
+Rubric provided for each module.
+40

 Collaboration (participation in discussion boards/debates).
 Rubric provided for each module 30

 Total 90

-\Note: The last module won't have a Collaboration part.
+Note: Note: The last module won't have a Collaboration part.
 You will only be doing a wrap up activity.
-This final module still worth 90 points as the rest of the modules, but it only consists on 1 activity.
+This final module still worths 90 points as the rest of the modules, but it only consists on 1 activity.